 Research and practice may be carried on together when research is designed to evaluate the safety and efficacy of a therapy.
 This need not cause any confusion regarding whether or not the activity requires review; the general rule is that if there is any element of research in an activity, that activity should undergo review for the protection of human subjects."

-All research that is to be conducted in human subjects by individuals with full-time, voluntary, or part-time faculty appointments in the Icahn School of Medicine must be submitted to the Grants and Contracts Office (GCO) and must be reviewed by the Icahn School of Medicine IRB.
+All research that is to be conducted in human subjects by individuals with full-time, voluntary, or part-time faculty appointments in the Icahn School of Medicine must be submitted to the Program for the Protection of Human Subjects Office (PPHS) and must be reviewed by the Icahn School of Medicine IRB.
 No research in human subjects can be initiated without IRB approval (unless specifically categorized as exempt from IRB review).
 The period of approval will be indicated in a written communication with the Principal Investigator.
 It is important to note that the IRB is only authorized to approve a project for a maximum period of 365 days.
-To renew the approval period of a project, the investigator must submit an application to the GCO for review and approval by the IRB.
+To renew the approval period of a project, the investigator must submit an application to the PPHS Office for review and approval by the IRB.
 It is the responsibility of the Principal Investigator to provide an annual submission for uninterrupted IRB approval.
-Applications must be submitted at least one month prior to the date that approval terminates.
+Applications must be submitted six weeks prior to the date that approval terminates.
 The IRB is not authorized to issue an extension of time.

-- Human subjects research committees at affiliates of MSSM have a liaison serving as a member of the MSSM IRB.
-Recommendations of committees at the affiliates will be reviewed by the MSSM IRB, however, the MSSM IRB will make the final determination regarding approval of the project.
-Research cannot be conducted at an affiliate until approval is granted by the MSSM IRB.
+2.1.
+Human subjects research committees at affiliates of the School, e.g., Elmhurst Hospital Center, the Bronx Veterans’ Administration Medical Center, have a liaison serving as a member of the MSSM IRB.
+Recommendations of committees at the affiliates will be reviewed by the School IRB, but the School’s IRB will make the final determination regarding approval of the project.
+Research cannot be conducted at an affiliate until approval is granted by the School’s IRB.

-- Reports of adverse events, requests for approval of modifications in protocols, and/or consent forms or administrative matters relative to a project must be submitted to the affiliate's research office.
-The format for reporting adverse events must be that used by MSSM investigators.
-It is the responsibility of the research offices at each affiliate to promptly transmit all such information to the MSSM IRB or to require direct transmission of the information by the investigator to the MSSM IRB.
+2.3.
+Reports of adverse events, requests for approval of modifications in protocols and/or consent forms must be submitted to the affiliate's research office as well as to the School’s PPHS.
+The format for reporting adverse events must be that used by School investigators.
+Transmission to the PPHS is the responsibility of the investigator, although the research office at each affiliate will frequently agree to assist in the prompt transmission of all such information to the School IRB.
+Requirements for Informed Consent

 The general requirements for informed consent are published in the Code of Federal Regulations (CFR), Title 45, Part 46 (45 CFR 46).
 Based on the Multiple Project Assurance (MPA) that the Dean of MSSM has signed and the federal agency that has oversight for human subject research has approved, MSSM has assured that ALL MSSM investigators, including those at affiliated institutions, will comply with ALL federal regulations, regardless of the funding source that supports their research in human subjects.